It’s happening. India is on the move. To put it another way, when a large elephant wakes

 - Wind Up & Dissolve.

 My experience with an LLP closure was pretty straight forward.
-So long as you sign an indemnity letter / bond that holds you responsible, you should be okay.
-If you’re not comfortable with this, go through the proper route.
+You would need to file an application for striking the name from records with the registrar.
+You could either declare your company defunct or wind up by a quasi-judicial tribunal.
+(I believe so long as you can sign an indemnity letter / bond that holds you responsible, you should be okay.
+If you’re not comfortable with this, go through the proper route mentioned above.)

-It is necessary to intimate the Registrar for the closure of Private Limited Company (PLC) to update the MCA data and make
+It is necessary to intimate the Registrar of Companies (ROC) for the closure of Private Limited Company (Private Limited) to update the MCA data and make company free from all its legal compliances.
+For Companies & LLPs, it is mandatory to appoint a provisional liquidator or liquidator from the panel especially if the Company or the LLP has liabilities and assets.

 Do you really need to register your company?